 The UserTesting video player interface has a rotate function so you can view both landscape and portrait usage easily.

-If the participant rotates their device during a test, you can use a button on your dashboard to rotate the playback.
+If the contributor rotates their device during a test, you can use a button on your dashboard to rotate the playback.

-7. How is the app distributed to participants for Mobile Recorder tests?
+7. How is the app distributed to contributors for Mobile Recorder tests?

 Upload your build into the order form, as you would to TestFlight or HockeyApp.
-Your app will be distributed through our system to participants who pick up the session.
+Your app will be distributed through our system to contributors who pick up the session.

 App Testing and Security Questions

 1. How do I test unreleased apps?